apache/mynewt-site/docs/os/tutorials/bleprph/bleprph-app.md

 ### Create a New Target

-You can create a new project instead, but this tutorial will simply use the previously created bletiny project and add a new target for the BLE Peripheral
+You can create a new project instead, but this tutorial will simply use the previously created btshell project and add a new target for the BLE Peripheral

 ```no-highlight
 $ newt target create myperiph